 Your shoulders allow you to lift, throw, stretch, and perform many other movements.
 When an injury or disease affects the structures within your shoulder joint, you might lose some of your range of motion and experience shoulder pain.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, William Sherman, MD, and their team explore your shoulder to find the cause of pain before creating your treatment plan to restore your mobility and ease your pain.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, and their team explore your shoulder to find the cause of pain before creating your treatment plan to restore your mobility and ease your pain.
 Book your consultation for shoulder pain treatment by phone or online at Orthopedic Center for Sports Medicine today.

 Shoulder pain occurs when you have an injury in the joint connecting your arm to your torso.
 Even though your shoulders are ball and socket joints with wide ranges of motion, they include tendons, ligaments, muscles, bone, and cartilage that can all suffer damage.